Skip to content

 Giving each account a unique proxy and fingerprint helps keep them from being linked.

-In short, anti-detect browsers stop detection by making each account appear as a distinct, real user.
+In short, multi-account browsers stop detection by making each account appear as a distinct, real user.
 They isolate data per profile, customize browser fingerprints, and separate network identity with proxies.

 Best Browser for Multi-Accounting — GeeLark